[QODBC-POS] QODBC POS Quick Start Guide

 2. Overcome the problem of different databases having different means of providing access to the information contained within them and;

-3. Simplify access requirements so that the user no longer requires a high level of skill to access databases.
+3. Simplify access requirements so that the user no longer requires a high skill level to access databases.

 ODBC also provides the following benefits:

 1. SQL (Structured Query Language) is promoted as the method for accessing data through ODBC;